ThomasOttosson/todolist/README.md

 * Adding a tool which can move around the tasks based on priority.

+* Adding a local storage for the timer.

 ## Validator testing

 The HTML and CSS code has been validated through: